Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 ```

 ## Hash behavior
-Hash may behave differently according to object initialization if default value or block behavior is provided.
+Hash may behave differently according to object initialization if a default value or block is provided.

 ```ruby
 # Basic Hash